Taxes on Lottery Winnings: How Much Will You Get?

 When you win a lottery, the amount you win is considered to be gambling winnings, which is taxable.
 Any payout over $5,000 after deducting the cost of the wager will automatically have 24% withheld for federal taxes.

-The actual rate at which you’ll have to pay taxes will depend on your federal income tax bracket.
-Here’s a breakdown of the tax brackets for 2023:
+You'll then be taxed an additional rate depending on your federal income tax bracket.
+Here’s a breakdown of the tax brackets for 2025:

 State-Specific Tax Laws

 Other than the federal taxes, jackpot winners also have to pay state taxes, depending on where they live.
-For example, New York state has tax rates ranging from 4% to 10.9%.
-Most other states have tax rates ranging from 2.9% to 8.82%.
+For example, Most states have state income tax rates ranging from 2% to 7%.

 There are nine states that don’t have state income tax.
 These are: